4 Tips to Prepare Your Yard for an Outdoor Structure

 - Gazebos without floors should be placed on a concrete foundation.

-- Most gazebos can also be placed on an existing concrete, but check with your gazebo builder to be sure and ensure there is a proper amount of drainage for the structure to stay dry.
+- Most gazebos can also be placed on existing concrete, but check with your gazebo builder to be sure and ensure there is a proper amount of drainage for the structure to stay dry.

 Concrete Foundation Guidelines